lyteword/chspurgeon-tod/volume-5/psalm-116.md

 1\. *I shall walk before the Lord in the land of the living*; that is, by continuing in this world, I shall have opportunity of doing God service.
 It was not because those holy men had less assurance of God's love than we, but because they had greater affections to God's service than we, that this life was so amiable in their eyes.
 To this purpose the reasonings of David and Hezekiah concerning death and the grave are very observable.
 "Shall the dust praise thee? shall it declare thy truth"? so David, Ps 30:9.
 "The grave cannot praise thee, death cannot celebrate thee"; so Hezekiah, Isa 38:18.
 They saw death would render them useless for God's honour, and therefore they prayed for life.
 It lets us see why a religious man may desire life, that he may *walk before the LORD,* and minister to him in the place wherein he hath set him.
 Indeed, that joy, hope, and desire of life which is founded upon this consideration is not only lawful, but commendable; and truly herein is a vast difference between the wicked and the godly.
 To walk in the land of the living is the wicked man's desire, yea, were it possible he would walk here for ever; but for what end? only to enjoy his lusts, have his fill of pleasure, and increase his wealth: whereas the godly man's aim in desiring to live is that he may *"walk before God, "* advance his glory, and perform his service.
 Upon this account it is that one hath fitly taken notice how David doth not say, I shall now satiate myself with delights in my royal city, but, *I shall walk before the LORD in the land of the living.*

-2\.And most suitably to this interpretation, this *"before the LORD, "* means *under the Lord's careful eye*.
+2\.
+And most suitably to this interpretation, this *"before the LORD, "* means *under the Lord's careful eye*.
 The words according to the Hebrew may be read, *before the face of the LORD*, by which is meant his presence, and that not general, before which all men walk, but special, before which only good men walk.
 Indeed, in this sense *God's face* is as much as his favour; and as to be cast out of his sight is to be under his anger, so to walk before his face is to be in favour with him: so that the meaning is, as the Psalmist had said, I shall live securely and safely in this world under the careful protection of the Almighty; and this is the confidence which he here seemeth to utter with so much joy, that God's gracious providence should watch over him the remainder of his days.
 Nathanael Hardy, in a Sermon entitled *"Thankfulness in Grain,"* 1654.

 **Verse 9.** *In the land of the living.* These words admit of a threefold interpretation, being understood by some, especially for the land of Judea.
 By others, erroneously for the Jerusalem which is above.
 By the most, and most probably, for this habitable earth, the present world.

-1\.That exposition which Cajetan, Lorinus, with others, give of the words, would not be rejected, who conceive that by *the land of the living* David here meaneth Judea, in which, or rather over which being constituted king, he resolves to walk before God, and do him service.
+1\.
+That exposition which Cajetan, Lorinus, with others, give of the words, would not be rejected, who conceive that by *the land of the living* David here meaneth Judea, in which, or rather over which being constituted king, he resolves to walk before God, and do him service.
 This is not improbably that *"land of the living"* in which the Psalmist when an exile "believed to see the goodness of the Lord"; this is certainly that "land of the living" wherein God promises to "set his glory"; nor was this title without just reason appropriated to that country. (a) *Partly*, because it was a *"land"* which afforded the most plentiful supports and comforts of natural life, in regard of the wholesomeness of the climate, the goodness of the soil, the overflowing of milk and honey, with other conveniences both for food and delight. (b) *Chiefly*, because it was the *"land"* in which the living God was worshipped, and where he vouchsafed to place his name; whereas the other parts of the world worshipped lifeless things, of which the Psalmist saith, "They have mouths, and speak not; eyes, and see not; ears, and hear not."

 2\. *The land of the living* is construed by the ancients to be that *heavenly country*, the place of the blessed.
 Indeed, this appellation does most fitly agree with heaven: this world is *desertum mortuorum*, a desert of dead, at least, dying men; that only is *regio virorum*, a region of living saints.
 "He who is our life" is in heaven, yea, "our life is hid with him in God, "and therefore we cannot be said to live till we come thither.
 In this sense no doubt that devout bishop and martyr, Babilas, used the words, who being condemned by Numerianus, the emperor, to an unjust death, a little before his execution repeated this and the two preceding verses, with a loud voice.
 Nor is it unfit for any dying saint to comfort himself with the like application of these words, and say in a confident hope of that blessed sight, *I shall walk before the Lord in the land of the living.*

-3\.But doubtless the literal and proper meaning of these words is of *David's abode in the world* ;during which time, wheresoever he should be, he would *"walk before God"*; for that seems to be the emphasis of the plural number, lands, according to the original.
+3\.
+But doubtless the literal and proper meaning of these words is of *David's abode in the world* ;during which time, wheresoever he should be, he would *"walk before God"*; for that seems to be the emphasis of the plural number, lands, according to the original.
 The world consists of many countries, several lands, and it is possible for men either by force, or unwillingly, to remove from one country to another: but a good man when he changeth his country, yet altereth not his religion, yea, wherever he is he resolves to serve his God. *Nathaniel Hardy.*

 **Verse 9.** *Land of the living.* How unmeet, how shameful, how odious a thing is it that dead men should be here on the face of the earth, which is *"the land of the living."* That there are such is too true.
 "She that liveth in pleasure is dead while she liveth, "1Ti 5:6; Sardis had a name that she lived, but was dead, Re 3:1; "The dead bury their dead, "Mt 8:22; all natural men are "dead in sins, " Eph 2:1 2Co 5:14. *William Gouge.*